COVID-19 Updates: Get the latest public information related to coronavirus disease 2019 (COVID-19) at ReadySLO.org.

 The owner of the subject property or any person who is given consent by the owner of the subject property may use this service.

-The applicant submits a completed application and pays all applicable fees.
+The applicant submits a complete Voluntary Merger Application Package and pays all applicable fees.

 The Director of Planning & Building (or their designee) reviews the application and reaches a decision to either approve or deny the application.
 If approved, Department of Planning & Building staff prepare the voluntary merger document.